Rising popularity no big deal for road manager turned rapper nobigdyl.

 Since 2015, life has changed dramatically for the couple.
-Our last article documente Dylan’s marriage proposal, Chelsea’s health, and touched on Dylan’s transition from a road manager for a rapper to a budding music career under the moniker nobigdyl.
-Chelsea, who suffers from Crohn’s disease, which at times requires her to use a wheelchair, is doing much better these days.
+Our last article documented Dylan’s marriage proposal and Chelsea’s health and touched on Dylan’s transition from a road manager for a rapper to a budding music career under the moniker “nobigdyl.”
+Chelsea, who lives with Crohn’s disease, which at times requires her to use a wheelchair, is doing much better these days.
 “Last year, I was officially in remission,” she said.
 “The disease isn’t gone, but right now there are virtually no symptoms.
 I haven’t had to use my chair in years, and I thank God for that.”

 While Chelsea’s health is on the upswing, Dylan’s music career is as well.
-After graduation and getting married, the couple focused on music and have become incredibly successful in the endeavor.
+After graduating and getting married, the couple focused on music and have become incredibly successful in the endeavor.

-In addition to nobigdyl.’s success on the hip-hop charts, he also founded indie tribe., which is an artist collective run by Dylan and Chelsea comprised of nobigdyl., Mogli the Iceburg, and Jarry Manna.
+In addition to nobigdyl.’s success on the hip-hop charts, he also founded indie tribe., an artist collective run by Dylan and Chelsea comprising nobigdyl., Mogli the Iceburg and Jarry Manna.
 “After we got married, we turned a spare room into a recording studio and started the company,” Dylan said.
-“We do everything together—book shows, handle merchandise, come up with marketing schemes, and even record together.”
+“We do everything together — book shows, handle merchandise, come up with marketing schemes, and even record together.”
 The couple hopes to parlay their company into an imprint record label in the future.

-Dylan’s’ music has been met with positive reviews from people from a wide demographic.
-He gets positive reviews from soccer moms, kids, hip-hop heads, non-believers, and pastors.
+Dylan’s’ music has met with positive reviews from a wide demographic: soccer moms, kids, hip-hop heads, nonbelievers and pastors.
 Comments left on his social media profiles demonstrate his widespread appeal.

 Recalling the words of Scottish writer and politician Andrew Fletcher, “Let me make the songs of a people, and I care not who makes its laws,” Atwood added, “Music has a way of shaping what we think and believe in the realm of morality, ethics, philosophy, and theology.
 In all these categories, as a father, I’m delighted to have Dylan’s lyrics and beats forming all of those things in my sons, even as they sleep.”